Bioinformatics and Biostatistics: Analysis of Biological Data

 Computer analyses of study results are often required to verify the distribution of the data obtained.
 These statistical analyses help to ensure the probability of the data.

-Computer models can provide a better representation of biological functions when applied to this area.
+Computational modeling provides a better representation of biological functions when applied to this area.
 Bioinformatics is interdisciplinary in nature, allowing biologists to understand more complex systems, and computer scientists to develop software tools for understanding biological data.

-Bioinformatics combines biology, computer science, information engineering, mathematics and statistics.
+Bioinformatics combines biology, computer science, information engineering, mathematics, and statistics.

 Historically, bioinformatics emerged with the understanding that biology used sequences at different levels: nucleic acid sequences for DNA and RNA, amino acid sequences for proteins.